emammendes/Constrained-model-predictive-control-synthesis/README.md

 Please change them accordingly.

-In the script you will find the main flags:
+In the script you will find the following main flags:

 1) flagx - if flagx = 0, the initial conditions for the states x are always 1, that is, x(:,1)=[1;1].
 If flagx = 1, the initial conditions are chosen randomly from an uniform distribution U(-1,1).
 The default is flagx=0.

 2) flagu - if flagu = 0, the initial condition for the input is always the value of the variable CIu (CIu=0.22 is the default).
 If flagu = 1, the initial condition is randomly chosen from an uniform distribution U(-umax,umax) where umax is 1 as for the example in the paper.
 The default is flagu=0;

 3) flagr - if flagr = 0, the initial mode is set to 1 (as in the paper).
 If flagr = 1, the initial model is randomly chosen from the set {1,2,3}.

+The main parameters are:

 * The number of replication is set to 100.
 If there is a need to change the value, use the variable nrep in the beginning of the script.